andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

 #### Sidecar Injection Mechanism: `additionalContainers` in InferenceSet API

+Three approaches were evaluated for injecting the routing sidecar into decode pods:

+1. **Controller patches StatefulSet directly** — rejected due to controller competition (MRI controller and InferenceSet controller both reconciling the same StatefulSet, causing override loops)
+2. **InferenceSet API `additionalContainers` field** — selected as the optimal approach (see below)
+3. **Mutating webhook** — rejected due to operational overhead (extra component to deploy/maintain, TLS certs, availability risk) and poor observability (sidecar not visible in InferenceSet spec)

 The InferenceSet CRD adds an `additionalContainers` field to `spec`.
 The MRI controller populates this field when creating the decode InferenceSet, and the InferenceSet controller merges it into the StatefulSet pod template:

 ```go